 The next step is applying detergent to your car.
 You want to make sure the soap reaches the surfaces of the vehicle.

-Rinse detergent off of the car
+Rinse detergent off

 Dos and don’t for cleaning a car with a pressure washer

-- Point the nozzle on the surface before start using it directly on a vehicle to prevent the initial burst of water.
+- Point the nozzle on the surface before using it directly on a vehicle to prevent the initial burst of water.

-- Don’t use a pressure washer on the gravel surface as the stone might hit the mirror.
+- Don’t use a pressure washer on the gravel surface, as the stone might hit the mirror.